-Most of the O7A plugins exist as AAX versions which are compatible with Pro Tools Ultimate version 2023.6 or later and plugin support (or not) is indicated in this text.
+Most of the O3A plugins exist as AAX versions which are compatible with Pro Tools Ultimate or Studio and plugin support (or not) is indicated in this text.

 Pro Tools keeps careful track of exactly what stem formats are present on tracks and busses; this is a powerful feature which helps avoid mistakes and helps ensure plugins are used in the right places.
 However, where formats are not available in Pro Tools, corresponding plugins are generally not available.
 To avoid this in some cases, some plugins "misuse" stem formats with matching channel counts.
 Cases like this are described for individual plugins below in the text.